jethornton/flexgui/docs_flex/source/coordinates.rst

 	**Control Function**, **Object Type**, **Object Name**
 	Touch Off Axis, QPushButton, touchoff_pb_(axis letter)
 	Touch Off Value, QLineEdit, touchoff_le
+	Coordinate System, QComboBox, touchoff_system_cb

-Optionally you can have a QLineEdit for any axis by adding a string type Dynamic Property named `source` and the value contains the object name of the QLineEdit that you want to use.
+Optionally you can have a QLineEdit for any axis by adding a string type Dynamic Property named `source` to the QPushButton and the value contains the object name of the QLineEdit that you want to use.
 See :doc:`property`

 .. image:: /images/coordinate-01.png
    :align: center